cloud-custodian/cloud-custodian/docs/source/azure/examples/firewall-cosmosaction-networking.rst

 We then reconfigure that firewall to known-safe defaults which include a bypass for all of the Azure Cloud as well as additional space in our data center.

+Virtual network rules are not specified so they will not be modified.

 .. code-block:: yaml

  policies: